djh1997/proj324/docs/index.md

 ## Frame

-I decided to laser cut the frame since this would be more cost and time effective.
+The frame was cut by a laser cut since this would be more cost and time effective.
 Also glasses frames tend to be fairly 2-dimensional.
 In the following image you can see the design iterations.

 ![image](frame/devcycle.png)

-Initially my idea was to heat the acrylic and bend at the red line, meaning that you wouldn't be able to fold them.
+Initially, the acrylic was heated and bent at the red line, meaning that you wouldn't be able to fold them.

-The next idea I had was another fixed design, but with a simpler shape.
-I decided to go with this idea rather than the former so this was the first iteration that actually got cut.
-I found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of your nose.
+The next idea was another fixed design, but with a simpler shape.
+It was decided to go with this idea rather than the former so this was the first iteration that actually got cut.
+It was found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of users nose.
 This was solved in the third iteration by making the increasing distance between the top of the frame and the top of the nose support.
 This forced the user to wear the glasses further down their nose.

-After this I designed a hinging mechanism and readded the curves to make the glasses more comfortable.
-I also added a mounting bracket for the camera.
-This was the frame I cut and used for most of the prototyping phase of the project.
+After this, a hinging mechanism was designed and the curves re-added to make the glasses more comfortable.
+A mounting bracket for the camera was also added.
+This was the frame that cut and used for most of the prototyping phase of the project.

 For the next two designs I was contemplating adding a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
 This design was never cut since the pi 0 needs clearance for the solder of the pin headers.
 Also the backing might have added too much weight.
-I furthered the design of the hinge by squaring off one end to make it more ridged and adding a hole to hold it together.
+The design of the hinge was furthered by squaring off one ends to make it more ridged and adding a hole to hold it together.

 ## Blob Detection

-My initial idea for blob detection was to import the grey scale image as a matrix of values.
+The initial idea for blob detection was to import the grey scale image as a matrix of values.
 Then to iterate over it, looking for a difference in values or checking against a threshold value.
-However, I struggled getting the image in as a matrix and even using an example matrix because the code wasn't running very quickly or reliably.
+However, it was difficult to get the image in as a matrix and even using an example matrix because the code wasn't running very quickly or reliably.

-I tried to install opencv to do the image processing but the install failed.
-After I spoke to my supervisor he confirmed my suspicion that opencv was too overpowered for my project.
+Installation of opencv for image processing was attempted but the install failed.
+After speaking to a supervisor he confirmed that opencv was too overpowered for my project.

-So I did some more research around low power blob detection in python and found Skimage which has a function for Determinant of Hessian(DoH) blob detection.
-This was lightweight, meaning it should be quick enough.
-The only issue I had then was getting the image from the camera into the right format.
+More research was then done around low power blob detection in python.
+Skimage (an add-on for python) was then found which has a function for Determinant of Hessian(DoH) blob detection.
+This was lightweight, meaning it would be quick enough for image processing.
+The only remaining issue was getting the image from the camera into the right format.
 Skimage has a built in numpy array converter which was fortunate since the DoH blob detection needs a numpy array to function.

-With this working I passed the program an image from the camera and saved the image with a circle around the blob.
+With this working an image from the camera passed to the program, which saved the image with a circle around the blob to test the accuracy of the system.

 ![blob circle](log/blobbounding2.png)